 Learning and skills are key contributors to society and the economy.
 As modern societies and economies are changing due to, amongst others, globalisation and technological progress, a fundamental transformation of education and training (E&T) throughout Europe is required to deliver the knowledge and skills needed for growth, employment and participation in society.
-This is at the hearth of the Europe 2020 agenda and its various flagships and policy initiatives.
+This forms an important part of the Europe 2020 agenda and its various flagships and policy initiatives.

 Creativity, entrepreneurship, learning-to-learn, digital competence and other 21st century skills and competences are emerging as more and more important for innovation, growth and participation in a digital society and economy.
 The key challenge for research and policy is to make sure that supply and demand for new skills and competences are matched: How can or should these new skills and competences be defined, described, thought, acquired and recognised?

-Innovating and modernising Education and Learning
+Innovating and modernising Education and Training

 Innovating and modernising education and training are key priorities in several flagship initiatives of the Europe 2020 strategy, in particular Agenda for New Skills and Jobs, Youth on the Move, the Digital Agenda and the Innovation Union.
 The key challenge for research and policy is to make sure that the full potential of digital technologies is used for learning and that effective digital-age learning is made possible through systemic and holistic change.
 Progress to move towards full integration of digital technologies in E&T is still needed in many European countries.